Metallica singer leaves Bay Area because of 'elitist' attitude

 The 53-year-old singer said in the Bay Area he felt looked down upon because "there was an elitist attitude there — that if you weren't their way politically, their way environmentally, all of that, that you were looked down upon."

-He said he feels “at home” in the Vail mountains as his wife, Francesca, grew up in the area.
-He said he can feel “a part of nature” when is in Colorado and can enjoy hunting, one of his favorite hobbies, with not as much judgment.
+Hetfield said he feels “at home” in the Vail mountains as his wife, Francesca, grew up in the area.
+He said he can feel “a part of nature” when he's in Colorado and can enjoy hunting, one of his favorite hobbies, with not as much judgment.

 And even though Hetfield will always have a love for San Francisco, the attitude wasn’t right for him there.